YairHalberstadt/stronginject/README.md

 - If `Container` imports `ModuleA`, and `ModuleA` imports `ModuleB`, then `ModuleA`'s registration will be best.
 - If `Container` imports `ModuleB`, and `ModuleB` imports `ModuleA`, then `ModuleB`'s registration will be best.

 To fix errors as a result of multiple registrations for a type, the simplest thing to do is to add a single best registration directly to the container.
-If the container already has multiple registrations for the type, then move those registrations to a seperate module and import them.
+If the container already has multiple registrations for the type, then move those registrations to a separate module and import them.

 ### Delegate Support

-StrongInject can automatically resolve non-void reurning delegates even if they're not registered.
+StrongInject can automatically resolve non-void returning delegates even if they're not registered.
 It tries to resolve the return type.
 The delegate parameters can be used in the resolution, and will override any existing resolutions.

 There are two reasons you might want to use delegate resolution: